 Dear Hidden Valley Learning Community,

-We are beginning our planning for the end-of-the-year Multicultural Potluck Celebration, and are looking for performers to help make the evening fun and entertaining.
-If you have any ideas, leads, or suggestions, please contact Yamin Llamas-Morales at (925) 925-330-1145 or email@example.com.
+At this time we are looking for performers for the Multicultural Potluck Celebration to help make the evening fun and entertaining.
+If you have any ideas, leads, or suggestions, please contact Yazmin Llamas-Morales at (925) 925-330-1145 or email@example.com.

 Thank you for entrusting us with your child or children.
 Our goal is to help all students reach their full potential.
 We appreciate all you do to support your child’s success at Hidden Valley.

 This month, fourth grader Erin Hurley continues her series of interviews with new teachers and staffers by chatting with 4th grade teacher Ms. Reikofski, who joined Hidden Valley this year.
 The interview is below.

 - Ms. Reikofski went to college at Texas Tech University.